alsyundawy/Spotify-Ad-free/README.md

 ### Release & RePack information

 I do _not officially maintain the project_ which means every work I still do is for the community only and entirely for free.
 No one is forced to download something from the [release tab](https://github.com/CHEF-KOCH/Spotify-Ad-free/releases) nor do I support something illegal here.
-Repacking the installer is not illegal, however modifing the files itself is because it's against ToS (which I respect) but including several additional patches and a hosts file seems okay to me.
+Repacking the installer is not illegal, however modifying the files itself is because it's against ToS (which I respect) but including several additional patches and a hosts file seems okay to me.

 Overall I provide:
 * I provide mirrors as they come (in case someone wants to manually up-/downgrade) I also provide Ad-Free mods for Desktops and the Android OS.